 - watching scary movies and TV shows.

 So, now you know!
-The facts about Halloween.
+The facts about Halloween including the meaning of Halloween.
 Remember, this year, when you hand out sweets or shepherd your children through the streets, remind the kids about the deeper meaning of the event: that death is no barrier to love and we can hold those dear to us in our hearts and minds forever.